 - Kit Kat Bars (broken into small pieces)

 Halloween Events in El Dorado Hills and Nearby

-- Halloween Spooktacular – El Dorado Hills Town Center, 4364 Town Center Blvd, El Dorado Hills – This El Dorado Hills Halloween event is a family favorite.
+- Halloween Spooktacular ”“ El Dorado Hills Town Center, 4364 Town Center Blvd, El Dorado Hills ”“ This El Dorado Hills Halloween event is a family favorite and has been on our Ultimate Halloween Guide 3 years in a row now.
 On Wednesday, October 31, there will be trick or treating from 3 to 6pm at participating Town Center businesses..
 Then, the costume contest for children and dogs will begin at 5:15pm in the Steven Young Amphitheater.
 This year’s categories are Most Creative, Cutest, Most Scariest, Hero/Villain or Princess, and Best Group.

 Sacramento Halloween Events

-Maybe we’ll see you at some of these El Dorado Hills and Sacramento Halloween events!
+Maybe we’ll see you at some of these El Dorado Hills and Sacramento Halloween events included in our Ultimate Halloween Guide!
 If you have any questions about Halloween candy and braces, or orthodontic treatment in general, feel free to reach out.
 Be sure to stay tuned to our Facebook to vote on the entries in our skull decorating contest this year and, of course, see what costumes the team and I dream up!